|Title||PURPLE HIVE PROJECT|

-Over 2 years we developed The Purple Hive Project, a solar powered beehive that uses A.I computer vision to detect Varroa Mite without the need for manual checks.
+In keeping with the strategy of ‘it all starts with a bee’ Bega (client) agreed to divert the marketing budget into an innovation to help protect against a Varroa outbreak in Australia.
+We created The Purple Hive Project, a solar powered beehive that uses A.I computer vision to detect Varroa Mite without the need for manual checks.
 The hive works by scanning each individual bee that enters the hive.
 The algorithm can tell the difference between a healthy bee and a bee carrying the microscopic Varroa Mite.
 If a mite is found an alert is sent to the relevant authority and the outbreak can be immediately contained.
-A single prototype was created as a proof of concept before commencing production on 8 hives to be placed around the country at high-risk ports.

-The Purple Hive Project immediately garnered international attention with consumers and the bee industry, reaching more than 45 million.
+The Purple Hive Project immediately garnered international attention with consumers and the bee industry.
 It drove B Honey from 0 to 10% market share without spending a dollar on marketing.